MajorZiploc/sticky_header.vim/README.md

 Use cases:
 - light weight sticky_header plugin if you dont want a bunch of heavy dependencies

+Answers the questions:
+  - what function am I currently in?
+  - what class am I currently in?
+  - what <tag_or_symbol> am I currently in?

 # Table of contents
 1. [Motivation](#motivation)
 2. [Supported editors](#supported_editors)